Skip to main content

 I wasn’t sure what to expect from the Alo Moves yoga app—I’d never worn Alo’s celebrity-beloved apparel and didn’t know much about the brand as a whole.

-But Alo Moves impressed me from the start.
-One feature I paid attention to with all apps was the thoroughness of the initial quiz you take, which customizes the sessions the app serves you to try.
-Alo Moves has a detailed survey that asked about my previous experience, what types of classes I liked (such as yoga, fitness, or mindfulness) and what styles of yoga I want to learn, from traditional vinyasa flows to relaxing restorative yoga.
-Alo Moves offers a selection of non-yoga fitness classes including HIIT, barre, and Pilates, too.
+But Alo Moves impressed me from the start with its yoga app.
+One feature I paid attention to with all the yoga apps was the thoroughness of the initial quiz you take, which customizes the sessions the yoga app serves you to try.
+Alo Moves has a detailed survey that asks about my previous experience, what types of classes I liked (such as yoga, fitness, or mindfulness), and what styles of yoga I want to learn, from traditional vinyasa flows to relaxing restorative yoga.
+Alo Moves offers a selection of non-yoga fitness classes, including HIIT, barre, and Pilates.

 Alo Moves recommended excellent classes tailored to my desire to increase my flexibility and learn new skills.
-You can also retake the survey to get new recommendations if your goals or preferred teaching style change over time.
+If your goals or preferred teaching style change over time, you can also retake the survey to get new recommendations.

-Alo’s app layout looks clean and sleek, which makes it easy to use.
-Many classes require no equipment at all (other than a mat), and if they do, it’s listed up front so you can gather your gear or select another class.
+Alo’s yoga app layout looks clean and sleek, making it easy to use.
+Many classes require no equipment (other than a mat), and if they do, it’s listed up front so you can gather your gear or select another class.

-It broke up my class recommendations by category (i.e., “Pilates picks for you”; “Skills to explore”; “Daily classes for you”), as well as Series and Playlists of multiple classes that felt in line with my interests and skill level.
+It broke up my class recommendations in the yoga app by category (e.g., “Pilates picks for you,” “Skills to explore,” and “Daily classes for you”), as well as Series and Playlists of multiple classes that matched my interests and skill level.

 My one qualm is that the classes I chose were not equally informative.
-I felt the instructor for the restorative yoga class gave more detail about the movements we were doing, and how I should perform them.
-But the vinyasa instructor didn’t offer as much context, which as a more beginner-level yogi I felt was a small strike against Alo Moves.
+The restorative yoga class instructor gave more detail about the movements we were doing and how I should perform them.
+But the vinyasa instructor didn’t offer as much context, which, as a more novice yogi, I felt was a small strike against Alo Moves.

-Alo Moves is one of the pricier apps we tested.
-However, its quality and variety of classes, the layout of the app, and the extensive library make it worth the price—and a full month membership to Alo is still much less expensive than many single in-person yoga classes.
-You also get a 14-day free trial.
+Alo Moves is one of the pricier yoga apps we tested.
+However, its quality and variety of classes, the layout of the yoga app, and the extensive library made it an easy pick for the best yoga app—and a full month membership to Alo is still much less expensive than many single in-person yoga classes.
+You also get a 14-day free trial with this yoga app.
 If you, like me, find that Alo Moves makes you look forward to practicing every day, I’m willing to bet you’ll get your money’s worth.

 Pros